CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <h3>Sponsors and Organisers</h3>

 <p style="text-align: justify">
-The conference is an event of the Förderverein Collegium Academicum Heidelberg e.V. and is organised by members of the housing project Collegium Academicum, among others.
+The conference was an event of the Förderverein Collegium Academicum Heidelberg e.V. and has been organised by members of the housing project Collegium Academicum, among others.
 The event is made possible by the Rosa Luxemburg Stiftung Baden-Württemberg, the Syndikatstiftung and the organisation medico international.
 </p>

 <figure>